Sri-Harsha/scpp/README.md

 We generate an extra caption using the Mistral model and human validate the generated captions.

-The steps to generate extra postive captions are shown below:
+The steps to generate extra positive captions are shown below:

 1. Download the original SUGARCREPE dataset from [here](https://github.com/RAIVNLab/sugar-crepe/tree/main/data).
 2. Download the mistral-7b model [here](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.1).